huggingface/transformers/docs/source/custom_datasets.rst

     test_texts, test_labels = read_imdb_split('aclImdb/test')

-We now have a train and test dataset, but let's also also create a validation set which we can use for for evaluation and tuning without training our test set results.
+We now have a train and test dataset, but let's also also create a validation set which we can use for for evaluation and tuning without tainting our test set results.
 Sklearn has a convenient utility for creating such splits:

 .. code-block:: python